actiquest-dev/actiquest.github.io/membria/client.md

   * **Detailed Resource Management:** More granular control over GPU layer distribution, number of CPU threads, context window size (`n_ctx`), batch size, and other GGUF-specific parameters.
   * **Verbose Logging:** Enabling detailed logs for debugging the full text of prompts, model responses, and analyzing performance.

-##### Heterogeneous by Design
+####  Heterogeneous by Design

+> The Membria architecture embraces the principle that agentic systems
+> are naturally heterogeneous.
+Instead of relying on a
+> single, monolithic LLM, the `AI Core` is designed to be a flexible
+> orchestrator.

-[cite\_start]The Membria architecture embraces the principle that agentic systems are naturally heterogeneous[cite: 168].
-Instead of relying on a single, monolithic LLM, the `AI Core` is designed to be a flexible orchestrator. [cite\_start]An agent can use a powerful LLM for high-level planning or open-domain conversation, while calling upon various specialized and efficient SLMs for subordinate, well-defined tasks[cite: 172, 173].
+An agent can use a powerful LLM for high-level planning or open-domain conversation, while calling upon various specialized and efficient SLMs for subordinate, well-defined tasks.
 This multi-model approach allows for an optimal balance of capability and cost-efficiency.

 #### 3.5.
 SkillForge: Dynamic Skill Management